- Smooth, economical engines

-Regardless of whether you choose a petrol or diesel engine for your Volkswagen Golf, performance – and efficiency – will be boosted by a turbocharger.
-Even the petrol unit in the plug-in hybrid has a turbo, but if you’d rather not have a conventional engine at all there’s a fully electric e-Golf.
+Regardless of whether you choose a petrol or diesel engine, performance – and efficiency – will be boosted by a turbocharger.
+Even the petrol unit in the plug-in hybrid is equipped with one, but if you’d rather not have a conventional engine at all there’s a fully electric e-Golf.

 Despite the varying power outputs, all of the TDI engines in the Golf are either 1.6- or 2.0-litres in capacity.
 The smaller 1.6-litre TDI unit was originally launched in 90hp and 105hp guises but all of the current versions produce 115hp.
-Although outright speed isn’t the name of the game here, both five-speed manual and seven-speed DSG automatic transmission versions can reach 123mph, while the 0-62mph test takes 10.3sec and 10.5sec, respectively.
+Although outright speed isn’t the name of the game here, both five-speed manual and seven-speed DSG automatic transmission versions can reach 123mph, while the 0-62mph test takes 10.3 and 10.5 seconds, respectively.

 Pre-2017 facelift there was also a BlueMotion version of the 1.6-litre, with various aerodynamic body aids to help it cheat the wind in its efficiency quest – although the smoothed-over bodywork helps the top speed increase to 124mph.
 This is the most fuel-efficient of the diesel Golfs with an official claim of 83.1mpg and CO2 emissions of 89g/km.
 We’re awaiting news of its facelifted replacement.

 More performance is available with the 2.0-litre TDIs, available with 150hp or 184hp if you go for the sportier Golf GTD, producing 340Nm and 380Nm of torque from 1,750rpm.
 Both are equipped with a six-speed manual as standard, while post-facelift the optional DSG has been upgraded from six to seven ratios, in line with the rest of the range.